dlebansais/Method.Contracts/README.md

 + You can make the check take only one line and keep warnings about single-line statements active (see for instance [warning SA1502](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1502.md)).
 + You can make this contract easy to replace everywhere with search/replace once the corresponding feature is added to .NET, if it ever happen.
-+ This check explicitely means you're declaring a code contract about your parameter.
++ This check explicitly means you're declaring a code contract about your parameter.
 + The debug version of your code will generate a `Debug.Assert` failure, the release version will throw `ArgumentNullException`.
 This means that even if during debugging and tests you couldn't reproduce a case where the inspected value is null, in production code there will still be an exception thrown.

 The drawback of using `RequireNotNull` is, of course, that you introduce a new variable.

 ### Contract.Require

 This method takes advantage of compiler features to break when an expression is false with a meaningful text that includes the expression text.
 Its purpose is to check arguments.
-This check explicitely means you're declaring a code contract about your parameter.
+This check explicitly means you're declaring a code contract about your parameter.

 For example, consider this code :